Carbon Fibre Price Trend and Forecast

 Carbon Fibre Price Trend Q3 2025

-In India, prices have been under pressure due to muted domestic demand and cautious liquidity management, though supply chains have remained steady.
+In India, Carbon Fibre prices have been under pressure due to muted domestic demand and cautious liquidity management, though supply chains have remained steady.
 Overall, the market is navigating a consolidation phase, characterized by measured price adjustments, stable availability, and cautious inventory management, with short-term trends expected to remain balanced.

 Mexico

-Industrial Grade Fiber Standard Modulus Continuous Tow 50K (Epoxy-Compatible) FOB Manzanillo Grade Price Trend.
+Carbon Fibre Industrial Grade Fiber Standard Modulus Continuous Tow 50K (Epoxy-Compatible) FOB Manzanillo Grade Price Trend.

 In Q3 2025, Carbon fibre continuous tow in Mexico has been declining, averaging around USD 14635/MT, down about 2.4% from the previous quarter.
 The drop has been driven by slower activity in wind-energy and industrial composite sectors, along with cautious buyer restocking.
 Supply has been stable, supported by steady production and capacity expansions, keeping availability adequate.

-Prices for the Continuous Tow 50K in Mexico have decreased by 4% in September 2025, while raw material and energy costs have remained stable, and international competition has been adding pressure on prices.
+Carbon Fibre price trend continuous Tow 50K in Mexico have decreased by 4% in September 2025, while raw material and energy costs have remained stable, and international competition has been adding pressure on prices.
 Buyers have been deferring long-term orders amid uncertainty.
 Overall, the market has been in a consolidation phase, awaiting demand recovery in the coming months.

 Tukey

-Industrial Grade Fiber Standard Modulus Continuous Tow 50K (Epoxy-Compatible) CIF Mersin (Mexico) Grade Price Trend.
+Carbon Fibre Industrial Grade Fiber Standard Modulus Continuous Tow 50K (Epoxy-Compatible) CIF Mersin (Mexico) Grade Price Trend.

 Supply has been remaining sufficient, ensuring stable market availability despite the reduction in import volumes.
 The market has been adjusting gradually as manufacturers have been managing inventories cautiously and moderating end-user consumption.
 Overall, the quarter has been showing a moderate market correction, with short-term stability expected to continue.